-Over the past decade, cloud computing has become the new normal for organisations in almost every industry.
+Over the past decade, cloud computing has become the new normal for organizations in almost every industry.
 The proliferation of cloud-based services, one of the fastest-growing segments of IT spend, continues to reshape how enterprises operate, invest in and manage their computing resources.
-According to research from Flexera, roughly 93% of businesses have a multi-cloud strategy in place, with 87% opting for a hybrid cloud environment.
-However, despite the surge of interest and investment in the cloud, respondents to Flexera’s survey estimated that 30% of their organisations’ cloud spend is currently going to waste.

-The modern cloud transformation journey is complex, requiring months of careful planning, preparation and change management.
-During the early stages of cloud adoption, many business leaders and IT decision-makers tend to focus on cloud services, tools and features that can help modernise their core business systems and eliminate inefficient processes.
+Achieving a successful cloud transformation journey is complex requires months of careful planning, preparation and change management.
+During the early stages of cloud adoption, many business leaders and IT decision-makers tend to focus on cloud services, tools and features that can help modernize their core business systems and eliminate inefficient processes.
 While these considerations are essential to cloud migration, it’s also important to understand how your existing service management strategies must change to suit the new environment.

-Here are six steps every organisation must take to ensure their service management is cloud-ready:
+Here are six steps every organization must take to ensure their service management is cloud-ready:

 Step 1: Assess your ITSM environment